feedhenry-templates/oauth-ios-swift/README.md

 Author: Corinne Krych
 Level: Intermediate
-Technologies: Swift 3, iOS, RHMAP, cocoapods.
+Technologies: Swift 4, iOS, RHMAP, cocoapods.
 Summary: A demonstration of how to use oauth usage with RHMAP.
 Community Project : [Feed Henry](http://feedhenry.org). **Community Only, not available as template in RHMAP.**
 Target Product: RHMAP
 Product Versions: RHMAP 3.7.0+
 Source: https://github.com/feedhenry-templates/oauth-ios-swift
-Prerequisites: fh-ios-swift-sdk : 5.0.1+, Xcode : 8+, iOS SDK : iOS8+, CocoaPods 1.1.0+
+Prerequisites: fh-ios-swift-sdk: 5.0.1+, Xcode: 9+, iOS SDK : iOS 9+, CocoaPods 1.3.0+

 ## What is it?